Sieczen/After_Rotten_Battle/README.md

 # After_Rotten_Battle
- Full project for VR and new game technology
+ first project for VR and new game technology